VerttiKS/reactmarket/README.md

 # Final Project
 Web Programming - Final Project

+# Installation
+Clone the git and open up three terminals
+In the first terminal do a `docker-compose up -d`
+In the second terminal, go to the backend folder.
+Then `npm install` and `npm run dev` In the third termnail, go to the frontend folder.
+Then `npm install` and `npm run dev`

+You should be able to reach the server in `http://localhost:5173/`.
+You can also reach the backend with the rest files.

+# Development summary
+The development was completed using the same methods as the course taught us.
+React frontend and Node + SQL database backend

+The biggest roadblock that I faced was the deployment.
+The env file needed a `MYSQL_HOST = db`.
+It took me way too long to figure it out, but I finally did in the end.

+I created the website in a similar style as ReactDine, because I really love the style of it.
+I really like the brick texture.
+It's comfortable

 # Website tour
 When first entering the site, you can see the homepage full of people selling
 ![kuva](https://github.com/TiTe-5G00EV16-3003/2024-final-project-VerttiKS/assets/122641331/7928eb91-9af0-4c2e-bf15-195b4cd8ac10)